4 Ways Wine Can Take Years Off Your Life, According to Science

 At the end of 2020, a study revealed that drinking red wine and eating cheese was associated with improved cognitive function.
 But wait, before you run out and buy out the red wine selection at your nearest liquor store, just know that drinking too much of the stuff can lead to adverse health complications, some of which can even be deadly.
-(Related: The 7 Healthiest Foods to Eat Right Now).
+(Related: The #1 Best Juice to Drink Every Day, Says Science).

 Below, you'll see just four ways heavy wine consumption could take years off of your life.

 When it comes to drinking alcohol, know that any consumption can put you at risk of stroke—this includes wine.
 For example, a 2019 genetic study published in The Lancet dismissed the claims around moderate alcohol consumption (1-2 drinks a day) may protect against stroke.

 The study, which involved 160,000 adults, revealed that men who drank four alcoholic beverages a day had on average a 38% increased risk of stroke.
 Only a few women who participated in the study drank alcohol so researchers couldn't properly assess the impact alcohol had on their risk of stroke.

 According to the CDC, 1 in every 6 deaths from cardiovascular disease was due to stroke in 2018.
 The risk of stroke increase with age, so consider lowering your wine intake to just a few glasses a week in order to reduce your risk.